nikhilrbhat/Customer-Decision-Classification----Machine-Learning/README.md

 •	Created Decision Tree, Random Forest and K-fold Cross Validation trained models and visualized each model for better understanding of area under the curve (AUC) and accuracy.

 •	Concluded the best possible model by comparing the accuracy by passing the test data to each trained model.

+•	Documented creation and working of each model and tabulated the results of each model.